jdittrich/userNeedResearchBook/text/allURBook.md

 This is different from usability testing.
 Testing is great for finding out about users problems, bugs and possibilities to tweak an existing product.
 However, usability tests tell you few about the why and how if users work.
 You may give them a task to accomplish in the usability testing – but are these the tasks they are doing in their actual work?
-And if yes – why is this task done anyway?
+And if so – why is this task done anyway?

 Thus we need methods that may inform us about things we don't know about yet.